Southern Association: Champions

 While a league pennant winner was crowned each season, some seasons (1928 and 1932–61) also concluded with either the top two or four teams in the league competing in playoffs to determine a league champion.
 These playoffs varied between being best-of-five and best-of-seven contests.
 The Atlanta Crackers, termed by some the "New York Yankees of the minors," won the Southern Association pennant 13 times, the most among all teams.
 They are followed by the New Orleans Pelicans, with nine pennants.
 As far as playoff championships are concerned, the Nashville Vols captured the most, with nine—dominating the league with six straight championships from 1939 to 1944.
 They are followed by Atlanta, with six playoff titles.
 Combining both pennants and playoffs, the Crackers won the most (21), with the Vols trailing them with 17.
 On the other hand, the Chattanooga Lookouts, charter members of the association, won only one title during their 54 years in the league—with that coming during the Southern Association's final, 1961 campaign.

 Most Valuable Player Award

-The Southern Association gave a most valuable player award to the most outstanding player in the league from 1937 to 1957.
-In 1937, Coaker Triplett won the first ever Southern Association Most Valuable Player Award.
-Stan Palys won the final award in 1957.
+The Most Valuable Player Award was given to honor the best player in the league from 1936 to 1961.

+Southern Professional Football League

+In both 1940 and 1944 league leaders tried to start a minor football league, with plan to draw crowds of 15,000 to 20,000, but both attempts were cancelled at the early stages.